Some links on this page are affiliate links. See full disclosure in the page footer.

 13. CitrusAd (a part of Publicis Groupe)

-CitrusAd is a white-label retail media technology used by multiple major retailers including Lowe’s, Gopuff, and Petco.
-As a self-service platform, it gives retailers the tools to monetize their digital shelves while enabling brands to run Sponsored Products and display ads with real-time bidding.
+CitrusAd is a retail media technology platform within Publicis Groupe that helps retailers monetize their digital shelves while giving brands a self-service way to run sponsored products and display ads with real-time bidding.

 Its biggest appeal is scale: CitrusAd supports cross-retailer visibility and central campaign management, especially for advertisers managing multiple retail partnerships.
 This has positioned it as a go-to platform for brands looking to consolidate spend across smaller retail networks with unified performance tracking.